-In the original proposal, the focus of year 1 physics simulations was on pion backgrounds for the electrons in the EIC central detector to determine the need for supplementary $e/\pi$ discrimination capabilities beyond the DIRC and the electromagnetic calorimeter.
-While this is well in line with the committee's recommendations, we will expand this effort to a broader range of signal / background combinations also including kaons and protons.
-Some of these can perhaps utilize results from groups, both at the national labs and participating universities, who are working on simulations of various EIC processes.
+In the original proposal, the focus of the year 1 physics simulations was on pion backgrounds for the electrons in the EIC central detector to determine the need for supplementary e/π discrimination capabilities beyond those of the DIRC and the electromagnetic calorimeter.
+While this is already in line with the committee's recommendations, we will expand this effort to a broader range of signal / background combinations also including kaons and protons.
+For some of the latter we can perhaps utilize results from groups, both at the national labs and participating universities, who are working on simulations of various EIC processes.